 You can learn more about this opportunity by visiting the funder's website.

-- Only U.S. citizens whose projects are focused on work within the U.S. are eligible for the Fellowship at this time.
+- Only U.S. residents or citizens whose projects are focused on work within the U.S. and Puerto Rico are eligible for the Fellowship at this time.

 - The topic of a Fellow’s project should generally align with the major challenges NCF seeks to address – climate change and inequality – and aim to transform the systems and mindsets that hinder progress toward a more sustainable and equitable future for all people, particularly women and people of color.
 The Foundation is interested in innovative efforts that intersect across these issues.

 - The Fellowship program does NOT fund the following:

 - Enrollment for degree or non-degree study at academic institutions, including dissertation research.

 - The Fellows’ health benefits or taxes owed to the IRS for the grant award.